yourlabs/django-autocomplete-light/docs/tutorial.rst

 your custom function.

 ``yl.registerFunction()`` takes two arguments ``name`` and ``func``.
-The first argument ``name`` is the of name the function.
+The first argument ``name`` is the name of name the function.
 It should be the same as the value of your widget ``autocomplete_function`` property which in turn is the value of the ``data-autocomplete-light-function`` HTML attribute on your input or select field.
 The second argument ``func`` is the callback function to be run by Django Autocomplete